 All versions of the game can be played with these cards, including American Mah-Jongg and Riichi Mahjong.

 The rules are kept as close to the normal game as possible, only differing to allow for cards to be used instead of tiles.
-The differences are explained on a playing aid card (and in the instructions).
+The Wall is still built (but in a modified fashion) and racks are used for the 1½” x 2” cards.
+The differences between this and the tile game are explained on a playing aid card (and in the instructions).